Tradou/Tradou/README.md

 ### Some links

-[ShakeIt](https://shakeit.netlify.app/) A project ( made by 4 colleagues of WildcodeSchool and I ) where a user can search some cocktails ( React - MongoDB - API (cocktailDB)
+A project ( made by 4 colleagues of WildcodeSchool and I ) where a user can search some cocktails ( React - MongoDB - API (cocktailDB) ).
+[Click here to have a drink](https://shakeit.netlify.app/)